falkr/ttm4175/pages/security-4.md

 ## Using an exploit - How it works

 We will first explain the steps needed to use an exploit.
+Then we will apply these steps to gain remote access to the victim machine using backdoored FTP server.

 Once you have found an exploit that looks promising you need to tell Metasploit how it should be executed.

 The steps for using an exploit are the following:

-1. The first step is to tell Metasploit which module you want to try with the *use* command:
+1. Tell Metasploit which module you want to try with the *use* command:

 ```bash
 msf > use exploit/platform/service/exploit_name